Financial-Times/o-ads/README.md

 );
 ```

-### Additional configuration methods
+### Setting configuration via metatags
-In addition to the configuration object which is passed to the o-ads constructer there are a number of options for setting config properties on an o-ads instance.
+In addition to the configuration object which is passed to the o-ads constructer, it is possible to set config options via metatags in the page DOM.
-There are three tiers of configuration; in order from lowest priority to highest priority these are:
- 1. cookie level config
- 2. default config (set within the library code)
- 3. meta config (set via meta-tags within the markup of the page)

 ## Configuring Basic Targeting Criteria